The Death Positive Library • Vision RCL

 Good Grief Cafes

-Redbridge Libraries are delighted to partner with Creating Conversations CIC to bring you a series of Grief Cafés at Wanstead Library.
+Redbridge Libraries are proud to collaborate with Creating Conversations CIC to host a monthly Grief Café at Wanstead Library, a welcoming and confidential space to connect, reflect, and share.

 Wanstead Library Grief Café’s will be held from 6.30pm to 8.30pm on: